truust-io/docs.truust.io/content/dashboard.md

    \
    A notification confirming the unblocking action will be shown, and the order status will change to its previous status.

+### Search and Sort

+Use the search funcionality to find payments, buyers, sellers, accounts, status and more.

+You can use the Truust mechanism available in the Dashboard to look up information about:

+* ID
+* Name
+* Tag
+* Account
+* Status
+* Buyer Code
+* Buyer Phone
+* Buyer Email
+* Seller Code
+* Seller Phone
+* Seller Email
+* Metadata
+* Created At

+After performing a search you see all the results matching with your query.
+From the resulting data you can click **"Order by"** or **"Sort"** to use our advanced filter options.

+### Reporting

+When you perform a search you can export the results in a csv file to build your own database.

 ### Add a Bank Account for a Payout

-## Pay Ins
+## Payins

-### List all Pay Ins
+### List all Payins

-Pay Ins are the payments made by buyers, the inflows of money.
+Payins are the payments made by buyers, the inflows of money.
+To access the Dashboard Payins screen follow the instructions below.

+1. Sign in to your [Truust account](https://dashboard.truust.io/login).
-To access the Dashboard Pay Ins screen, click on the “Payins” option in the left menu.
+2. Click on the “Payins” option on the left menu.

 Once the buyer has made the payment, it will be listed in this section.

 ## Payouts